 The game begins with you as the start-up Ghostbuster team, and presents you with an overhead map of a few blocks of New York and $10,000.
 Ghosts are constantly swarming into the Zuul building in the center of the map, and driving the PKE energy of the city up.
 This works as a sort of timer – if you allow the PKE count to get to 9999, which will take roughly thirty minutes, then New York is irredeemably overrun with ghosts and you lose.
 This method of timing is the only thing PKE effects, and it cannot be slowed, so you have to step up and get to bustin’.

 Your first stop will be the neighborhood Ghostbusting shop, where you can buy much-needed equipment for the task at hand.
 The proton packs and ghost traps from the film should be recognizable, and the ghost alarm, which will alert you to infested buildings.
 The rest of the gear, aside from upgrades to your standard busting equipment, will come into play later in the game, and later in this review.
 For now, with the cheapest capture equipment in your trunk, you return to the overhead map and select blinking (infested) buildings with a cute little Ghostbusters cursor.
 Then you must actually drive there in a short sequence reminiscent of Spy Hunter.
 Hitting other cars takes money from your account, and you must be wary of your gas tank – if you run out, two little dudes hop out and push the car to the gas station.
-This takes both time and money, and a full tank of gas costs hundreds of dollars.
+This takes both time and money, while a full tank of gas costs hundreds of dollars.

 When you arrive at the scene of the slime, you control two ghostbusters fighting four ghosts.
 The idea here is to drop the trap, activate the proton beams, then move the two ghostbusters to snare all the ghosts – they stick to the beams.
 Then you move them back over the trap, hit the A button, and rack up three grand a location if you catch ’em all.
 You then move to a new location, repeat the process, hit up a new location, repeat, etc. This is only broken up by trips to your HQ to empty your traps, to the gas station for more fuel, or to the shop to buy improved swag.